-The Ninth Day of April marks the anniversary of one of the most important events that ever transpired in American history.
+The Ninth Day of April marks the anniversary of one of the most important events that ever transpired in American hitory.
 It was on April 9th, 1865, that General Robert E. Lee, commanding the Confederate Army of Northern Virginia, made an unconditional surrender to Lieutenant General Ulysses S. Grant, commanding the Armies of The United States.
-The meeting of the two Concerns was held in the Mel can House at Approing of the two Generals was held in the McLean House at Appomattox Court House, Virginia.
-The terms of the surrender were drawn by General Grant, the same being formally accepted by General Lee, thus virtually bringing to a close the four-lears' War of the Rebellion.
+The meeing of the two Generals was held in the McLean House at Appmattox Court House, Virginia.
+The terms of the surrender were drawn by General Grant, the same being formally accepted by General Lee, thus virtually bringing to a close the fourmeters.

-The coming April 9th, 1916, is hereby designated as Appomattox Day for appropriate observance by Camps of Sons of Veterans, U. S. A. All Camps are directed to arrange suitable programs for this highly important occasion, same to be rendered either. dered either on the 9th or on a convenient date near thereto.
-For this purpose, it is suggested that open meetings be held, and that invitations be extended to all patriotic organizations, and to the general public.
+The coming April 9th, 1916, is hereby designated as Appottox Day for appropriate observance by Camps of Veterans, U. S. A. All Camps are directed to arrange suitable programs for this highly important occasion, same to be renher on the 9th or on a convenient date near thereto. purpose, it is suggested that open meetings be held, and that invitations be extended to all patriotic organizations, and to the general public.